Published on November 21st, 2021 | by65

 Krishna or Shiva?

 For many years I have thought myself a devotee of Lord Shiva.
-Recently my daughter was diagnosed with cancer and i find myself worshiping Lord Krishna and have had many incredible Krishna and Jagannath experiences.
+Recently my daughter was diagnosed with cancer and I find myself worshiping Lord Krishna and have had many incredible Krishna and Jagannatha experiences.

 This of course leads me to think I am supposed to be with Krishna.
 Which is what I felt many years ago as a teenager.
 Would you please tell me the best way to investigate this?

 Please accept my humble obeisances.
-All glories to Shree Guru & Gauranga!
+All glories to Sri Guru & Gauranga!

-In the Shreemad-Bhagavatam, Shukadeva Gosvämee recommends the following: “A person who has broader intelligence, whether one be full of all material desire, without any material desire, or desiring liberation, must by all means worship the Supreme Whole, the Personality of Godhead, Krishna.”
+In the Srimad-Bhagavatam, Shukadeva Goswami recommends the following: “A person who has broader intelligence, whether one be full of all material desire, without any material desire, or desiring liberation, must by all means worship the Supreme Whole, the Personality of Godhead, Krishna.”

-If you want to understand fully your eteranal relationship with Krishna, then i beg you to purchase from http://krishnastore.com/books-om-21.html as many books of His Divine Grace A.C.
-Bhaktivedanta Swami Shreela Prabhupada, especially Bhagavad-geeta and Shreemad Bhagavatam, because ISKCON is dedicated to this single mission… that everyone should scientifically understand their individual and eternal relationship with Krishna.
+If you want to understand fully your eternal relationship with Krishna, then I beg you to purchase from http://krishnastore.com/books-om-21.html as many books of His Divine Grace A.C.
+Bhaktivedanta Swami Srila Prabhupada, especially Bhagavad-gita and Srimad-Bhagavatam, because the Hare Krishna movement is dedicated to this single mission… that everyone should scientifically understand their individual and eternal relationship with Krishna.

-Even if you have other versions of Vedic texts, such as Bhagavad-geeta, etc., you should read the ISKCON versions only because other versions will not be as authoritative or as accurate or truthful as ISKCON’s
+Even if you have other versions of Vedic texts, such as Bhagavad-gita, etc., you should read the Srila Prabhupada versions only because other versions will not be as authoritative or as accurate or truthful as Srila Prabhupada’s books.

 Krishne matir astu